-Antibiotic Research UK (ANTRUK), the world’s first charity established to fight antibiotic resistance is investigating the ways to break antibiotic resistance of bacteria by looking at to the five main antibiotic classes which was used against the gram negative bacteria which caused UTIs, pneumonia, gut infections and skin infection.
+Antibiotic Research UK (ANTRUK), the world’s first charity established to fight antibiotic resistance, is investigating the ways to break antibiotic resistance of bacteria by looking at the five main antibiotic classes which were used against the gram-negative bacteria which caused UTIs, pneumonia, gut infections and skin infection.

-“These results provide encouragement that we can save some or our most important antibiotics from resistance.
-When we add a second drug alongside the antibiotics which do not work anymore, the resistant bacteria once again become susceptible to our best antibiotics which can now kill the bacteria.
+“These results encourage that we can save some of our most important antibiotics from resistance.
+When we add a second drug alongside the antibiotics which do not work anymore, the resistant bacteria once again become susceptible to our best antibiotics, which can now kill the bacteria.
 We will select the best combinations and then progress them towards tests in humans.
 And we have more ideas worthy of testing during 2017.
-We can save our essential antibiotic”. says Dr David Brown, chairman of the charity’s Science Committee.
+We can save our essential antibiotic, says Dr. David Brown, chairman of the charity’s Science Committee.

-The race is on for scientists to develop such antibiotics which can tackle the global crisis of incrasing antimicrobial resistance(AMR).
-With these positive results and in-depth screenings there might be some hope in the horizon.
+The race is on for scientists to develop such antibiotics, which can tackle the global crisis of increasing antimicrobial resistance(AMR).
+With these positive results and in-depth screenings, there might be some hope on the horizon.